PokerStars NJ Bonus Code

 PokerStars immediately withdrew from the US market, as did Full Tilt and Absolute Poker.
-PokerStars was able to pay US players within 10 days.
+Most noteworthy is that PokerStars was able to pay US players within 10 days.
 Full Tilt and Absolute Poker were unable to pay.

 Once these charges were settled, PokerStars attempted to gain licensing in New Jersey for the state’s new interactive gaming industry that launched in November 2013.
-PokerStars partnered with Resorts.
+They partnered with Resorts.

 It appeared Atlantic Club was hoping to fetch a higher sales price.
 That never materialized.
 Atlantic Club fell into bankruptcy and closed in January 2014.
-Its assets were divided between Caesars Entertainment and Tropicana Entertainment through a bankruptcy auction.
+Subsequently, its assets were divided between Caesars Entertainment and Tropicana Entertainment through a bankruptcy auction.

 While PokerStars resolved its case through a civil settlement, executives of PokerStars never resolved their charges.
-This was cited by the New Jersey Division of Gaming Enforcement as a reason for suspending its gaming license application for two years.
+This was the reason cited by the New Jersey Division of Gaming Enforcement for suspending its gaming license application for two years.